Indian Premier League suspended after more COVID-19 cases

 Star players from all over the world compete in the lucrative Twenty20 tournament, which was forced by the pandemic to the United Arab Emirates last year.

 The suspension could cause travel problems for players, with countries such as Australia temporarily barring travelers from India.
-Britain is imposing a mandatory quarantine period on incoming travelers.
+Britain has imposed quarantine on incoming travelers.

 A decision this week by the Australian government to suspend all incoming flights from India and threaten big fines or possibly jail for anyone caught trying to beat the system prompted a wave of criticism.
 Commentator and former test batsman Michael Slater vented on social media, telling Prime Minister Scott Morrison he could have “blood on your hands” for preventing Australian citizens returning in the next weeks.